Virginia DeMarce created a grid containing the names and relationships of all the people who came through the Ring of

 fictitious persons real for the purposes of the 1632 universe.
 Canon states that only up-timers from the grid are to be used in fan fiction.
 (If you expect to have it published) (If you are writing something just for your own amusement, you can have a battalion of Marines with arms and armament, stopping in Grantville for a pack of cigarettes at the moment of the Ring of Fire.)

-Listing of all up-timers who arrived down-time, plus children born since with at least one up-timer parent in MS Word DOC format:
+- MS Word DOC Listing of all up-timers who arrived down-time, plus children born since with at least one up-timer parent.

 The Grid contains information about some characters up through the latest scheduled book.
 Please don't bother going through it for snerks, as you may find an unclaimed character whose story only you can write.

 From Mid 2012 Virginia relinquished responsibility for maintaining the grid to a new entity.
 The GridMaster is now responsible for canonizing stories and handling character claims.
 The grid program will no longer be run, so characters will no longer be moved around automatically, and marriages, births and deaths will now only occur when an author writes the story.